 In other words, the lead is willing to trade their contact information for something you provide.
-Which leads us to the next best practice…
+This leads us to the next best practice…

-Other things to trade for prospect information include informative ebooks or brochures, a no-obligation consultation or email subscriptions to newsletters or digests.
+Other things to trade for prospect information include informative ebooks or brochures, no-obligation consultations, or email subscriptions to newsletters or digests.

 4. Create outstanding content